Deterministic Data Masking

 Fieldshield

-Find, classify, mask, and risk-score PII across legacy files, relational and NoSQL databases, cloud apps, etc. with AES-256 FPE, hashing, redaction, pseudonymization, tokenization, etc.
+Find, classify, mask, and risk-score PII across structured data sources, including legacy (flat COBOL, CSV, LDIF) files, ODBC-connected databases, cloud apps like Salesforce, etc. Use AES-256 FPE, blurring, hashing, redaction, pseudonymization, tokenization, etc.

 CellShield

-Find, report on, mask, and audit PII in one or more Excel® spreadsheets at once.
+Find, report on, mask, and audit PII in one or more Excel® spreadsheets at once using point-and-click options inside Excel.
+Search and mask intracellularly, protect formulas, and even entire sheets, too.

 DarkShield